chrisweb/web-audio-api-player/README.md

 * let the user add a sound with an already fetched ArrayBuffer or even with an already decoded AudioBuffer
 * create a simple example with a vanilla JS UI
 * add a sounds queue manager
-* add play sound
+* add "play" sound
-* add pause / stop
+* add "pause" and "stop"
-* add next / previous
+* add "next" and "previous"
 * add set / get volume and mute
 * add a loading progress callback
 * add a playing progress callback
+* add an onEnded callback
+* play next song onEnded, add option to enable or disable automatic play next onEnded
+* add change position method